rokimiftah/SAH-in-Aja/docs/1_MASTERPLAN.md

 5. **How It Works - Siap Halal**
    - Screenshot of photo analysis
-   - Brief tech explanation (NVIDIA Llama 4 Maverick)
+   - Brief tech explanation (NVIDIA Mistral Large 3)

 6. **How It Works - Dokumen Halal**
    - Screenshot of contract PDF